 Hope and a Home’s mission is to empower low-income families with children in D.C. to create stable homes of their own and to make lasting changes in their lives.
-Items on the Giving Tree list are for members of the 25 families (children/teenagers/adults) they currently serve.
+Items on the Giving Tree list are for members of the 27 families (children/teenagers/adults) they currently serve.

 Mary House is a community-based transitional organization that provides housing and support services to low-income immigrant and refugee families.
-Items on the Giving Tree list are for children and teens.
-Once fulfilled, we will include adults.
+Please sign up to purchase gifts.
+They may be dropped off at the church or shipped.

 Spanish Catholic Center

 For more than 50 years, the Spanish Catholic Center has been offering medical and dental clinics, job training programs, English classes, a food pantry and case management services in four locations.
 The Spanish Catholic Center offers holistic services to immigrants from around the world.
-The multicultural staff of the Center speak more than eight different languages and have experience working with individuals from more than 72different cultural contexts.
+The multicultural staff of the Center speak more than eight different languages and have experience working with individuals from more than 72 different cultural contexts.

 We are grateful to the Holy Trinity School families who have committed to partnering with this organization.